Joint Base Charleston

-Joint Base Charleston is a United States military facility located partly in the city of North Charleston, South Carolina, and partly in the city of Goose Creek, South Carolina.
+Joint Base Lindsey Graham, formerly known as Joint Base Charleston is a United States military facility located partly in the city of North Charleston, South Carolina, and partly in the city of Goose Creek, South Carolina.
 The facility is under the jurisdiction of the United States Air Force's 628th Air Base Wing of the Air Mobility Command (AMC).
+The facility is named after former senator Lindsey Graham, whom it was renamed after on August 10, 2026, following Graham’s death on July 11.

-The facility is an amalgamation of the United States Air Force's Charleston Air Force Base and the United States Navy's Naval Support Activity Charleston which were merged on 1 October 2010.
+The facility is an amalgamation of the United States Air Force's Charleston Air Force Base and the United States Navy's Naval Support Activity Charleston which were merged on October 1, 2010.
 Of the three Naval Weapons Stations on the U.S. East Coast, the Charleston facility is the largest.

-A joint civil-military airport, Joint Base Charleston shares runways with Charleston International Airport for commercial airline operations on the south side of the airfield and general aviation aircraft operations on the east side.
+A joint civil-military airport, Joint Base Lindsey Graham shares runways with Charleston International Airport for commercial airline operations on the south side of the airfield and general aviation aircraft operations on the east side.

 History

-Joint Base Charleston was established in accordance with congressional legislation, implementing the recommendations of the 2005 Base Realignment and Closure Commission.
+Joint Base Lindsey Graham was established as Joint Base Charleston in accordance with congressional legislation, implementing the recommendations of the 2005 Base Realignment and Closure Commission.
 The legislation ordered the consolidation of adjoining military installations into a single joint base, there being 12 joint bases established under the law.

-Today, Joint Base Charleston, covering over 20,877 acre, supports 67 Military Commands and Federal Agencies and provides services to over 79,000 airmen, sailors, soldiers, Marines, coast guardsmen, Department of Defense (DoD) civilians, dependents, and retirees.
-To support Joint Base Charleston, the former Charleston Naval Base was transformed into a 231 acre multi-use federal complex with 17 government and military tenants.
+Today, Joint Base Lindsey Graham, covering nearly 23,000 acre, supports 67 military organizations and Federal Agencies and provides services to more than 90,000 airmen, sailors, soldiers, Marines, coast guardsmen, Department of Defense (DoD) civilians, dependents, and retirees.

 A 21 December 2009, an Air Force Times article announced the activation of the 628th Air Base Wing (628 ABW) to "take over administrative duties for a number of military commands" in January 2010.
 The 628th "will essentially serve as the 'landlord' for Charleston Air Force Base, the Charleston Naval Consolidated Brig and about 50 other military commands.
 The unit will handle items such as building and grounds services, supply and civil engineering and public works."
 On 8 January 2010, the (628 ABW) achieved its initial operating capability (IOC).
 The wing maintains $2 billion worth of physical infrastructure on the base.
 Additionally, the wing also provides mission-ready expeditionary airmen to combatant commanders in support of joint and combined operations.
-The 628 ABW attained full operating capability (FOC) on 1 October 2010, with an event taking place at Marrington Plantation at the Naval Weapons Station.
+The 628 ABW attained full operating capability (FOC) on 1 October 2010.

+On 27 July 2026, it was revealed in an internal memo that as part of a plan to honor Senator Lindsey Graham, who died on July 11, The Pentagon had directed the Air Force to rename the base to Joint Base Lindsey Graham.